I. Why Horses Seem to Ignore Our Boundaries at Liberty

 • Lack of boundary awareness due to extended periods of stabling or unethical training practices.

-Do you ever encounter difficulties with horses respecting your boundaries when leading them?
-Here are several factors that shed light on this common issue:
+Do you sometimes have difficulties with horses respecting your boundaries while leading it (or even following your lead)?
+Here are several reasons why that may be:

-• Separation Anxiety: The horse may not perceive the human as part of its herd and attempts to return to the herd, disregarding boundaries in the process.
+• Separation Anxiety: The horse may not perceive you as part of its herd and attempts to return to the herd, disregarding your attempts to set boundaries in an almost ‘panic mode’.

-• Seeing the Human as a ‘Replacement’ Stallion: The horse might accept the human as a substitute leader and make suggestions accordingly.
+• Seeing you as a ‘Replacement’ Stallion: The horse accepts you as a herd leader and is just trying to make suggestions (e.g. a very experienced mare).

-• Strong Character and Lack of Clear Leadership: When the horse doesn’t perceive us as strong leaders due to inadequate or unclear signals, they may try to take charge themselves, resulting in pulling or attempting to escape.
-In such cases, they may assume that we are following their lead, leading to potential collisions if we don’t react swiftly.
+• Strong Character and Lack of Clear Leadership: When the horse doesn’t perceive us as strong leaders due to incorrect or unclear signals, they may try to take charge themselves, resulting in pulling or attempting to escape.
+In such cases, they may assume that we are following their lead, leading to potential physical encounters if we don’t react swiftly.

-• Insecurity or Inexperience: Horses with uncertain or inexperienced personalities may not feel inclined to hand over the leadership role, especially if our signals are unclear or inconsistent.
+• Insecurity or Inexperience: Horses with uncertain personalities (e.g. Water or Fire types) or inexperienced horses may not have yet accepted us as as having the leadership role, especially if our signals are unclear or inconsistent.

 III.
 Practical Steps to Foster Effective Communication and Build a Strong Relationship